Renormalisation group running effects in $pp\to t\bar{t}h$ in the Standard Model Effective Field Theory: Description of the computation

 As it has been pointed out recently in Ref.~\cite{DiNoi:2023ygk}, there is a non-trivial interplay between four-fermion operators and other SMEFT operators.
 Depending on of the continuation scheme chosen for the $\gamma_5$ in $D\ne 4$ space-time dimensions a four-fermion operator generated at tree-level, e.g. $\op{qu(1)}{3333}$, automatically introduces a one-loop coefficient to e.g.~$\op{tG}{}$.
 We will for the moment refrain from considering this interplay but come back to this in Scenario 2 analysed in Sec.~\ref{sec:results}.
 We note for the moment that the coefficients of the operators considered in this work can be considered independent when using the \textit{Breitenlohner-Maison-’t Hooft-Veltman} (BMHV) scheme for $\gamma_5$ (see Refs.~\cite{THOOFT1972189, Breitenlohner:1977hr}).

-We compute matrix elements at $\order{\frac{1}{\highscale^2}}$ and we consider cross sections at $\order{\frac{1}{\highscale^4}}$.
-In other words, we consider only diagrams with a single insertion of a dimension-six operators but we do not include interference terms between the SM and dimension-eight operators.
+We compute matrix elements at $\order{\frac{1}{\highscale^2}}$ and we consider cross sections at $\order{\frac{1}{\highscale^4}}$.\footnote{ We choose to include $\order{\frac{1}{\highscale^4}}$ terms in the matrix element squared (stemming from dimension-six operators squared) as we require a positive cross section in the whole phase space.
+We note though that, if the cross section beecomes negative when considering $\order{\frac{1}{\Lambda^2}}$ terms only, the EFT validity might be questionable. } In other words, we consider only diagrams with a single insertion of a dimension-six operators but we do not include interference terms between the SM and dimension-eight operators.
 We generate the diagrams with {\tt qgraf-3.6.5} \cite{Nogueira:1991ex} and perform the algebra with {\tt FeynCalc} \cite{Mertig:1990an, Shtabovenko:2016sxi,Shtabovenko:2020gxv}.

 While the squaring of the matrix element for the quark-induced channels is straightforward, the sum over external polarisation states of the gluons

 is computationally expensive (being $n$ a generic unit vector which must drop from the final result).
 We used a shortcut, based on the optical theorem (see Ref.~\cite{externalgluons} for the details).
 It is possible to use the simple expression $\sum_{\mathrm{Pol}} \epsilon_{\alpha} (p)\epsilon_{\beta}(p)^* = - g_{\alpha\,\beta}$ if we subtract incoherently the squared matrix element where the gluons are replaced by the ghosts ($\eta$).
 Let $\mtrx{gg \to t\bar{t} h} =\epsilon_{\mu_1} (q_1 ) \epsilon_{\mu_2} (q_2) A^{\mu_1 \mu_2}$: the unpolarized squared matrix element is given by